George Hamilton (actor): Early appearances

-Metro-Goldwyn-Mayer
+MGM

+Hamilton (left) with Lizabeth Scott and host Mike Stokey on Stump the Stars, 1963.

+Hamilton's work on Crime and Punishment was seen by MGM who cast him in Home from the Hill (1960) and put the actor under contract.
+He was considered for roles in The Time Machine, Cimarron, Mutiny on the Bounty and Four Horsemen of the Apocalypse.
 MGM cast Hamilton in support of Natalie Wood and Robert Wagner in the melodrama All the Fine Young Cannibals (1960) and the beach party comedy Where the Boys Are (1960).
-Hamilton appeared in the lower budgeted Angel Baby (1961), a drama about an evangelist, for Allied Artists.
+Hamilton appeared in the lower budgeted Angel Baby (1961), a drama about an evangelist, for Allied Artists, who had to borrow Hamilton from TD Productions.
 It had minimal commercial or critical impact.
 The movie was the feature debut of Burt Reynolds, who recalled "George was different.
 When I came to Hollywood, there were 175 Marlon Brandos, 2,000 Jimmy Deans, and a lot of Carroll Bakers.
 But nobody wanted to be David Niven, except George."
 Reynolds later said, "if anybody could have gotten him to be" as "relaxed and self-deprecating on film" as he was in real life "he would have been the next Cary Grant."

 For United Artists, Hamilton supported Lana Turner in the melodrama By Love Possessed (1961).
 MGM tried to change his image by putting him in the Western A Thunder of Drums (1961).
+In 1961 Hamilton brought suit against TD Productions but eventually settled out of court saying he would pay them $10,000 per picture for the next seven pictures in five years, exclusive of the ones he made for MGM.
+Hamilton's contract with TD Productions went to his own company, Ash Productions.